lydiahallie/javascript-questions/uz-UZ/README.md

 #### Javob: C

-Only the first numbers in the string is returned.
-Based on the _radix_ (the second argument in order to specify what type of number we want to parse it to: base 10, hexadecimal, octal, binary, etc.), the `parseInt` checks whether the characters in the string are valid.
+Faqat `"string"`dagi birinchi raqamlar qaytariladi, _radix_ning qiymatiga qarab (ikkinchi qiymat biz qaysi turdagi songa o&apos;tkazishimizni belgilab beradi: `base 10`, `hexadecimal`, `octal`, `binary`, va hk.), `parseInt` `"string"`dagi barcha elementlar to&apos;g&apos;riligini tekshiradi.
 Once it encounters a character that isn't a valid number in the radix, it stops parsing and ignores the following characters.

 `*` is not a valid number.
 It only parses `"7"` into the decimal `7`. `num` now holds the value of `7`.